 - At least two courses should be numbered 3000 or above.

 - Courses taken in other departments may not be counted toward the minor unless cross-listed in the History Department (e.g., ECON 2061/HIUS 2061).
+Nor can they be counted toward the minor if they are intended to count for the major in the other cross-listed department, in this case Economics.

 - All six courses must be taken in residence at the University or on approved study-abroad programs taught by a member of the History faculty.